the mayenne

 With over 200 castles and fortresses, the Mayenne region offers a strategic panorama of France's historic conflicts.
 Discover the château de Sainte-Suzanne, impenetrable to William the Conqueror, the château de Laval, home of the Laval family, the medieval museum within the château de Mayenne, and the château de Montesson, which welcomed General de Gaulle in 1944.
 These historic sites, which are open to the public, liven up local cultural life all year round.

 The department is also distinguished by its precious religious heritage, a testament to the architectural diversity and spiritual fervor of earlier eras.
 Admire Romanesque masterpieces such as the church of Notre-Dame in Ambrières-les-Vallées, the church of Saint-Victeur in Bazougers and the prieuré des Bonshommes in Ballots, as well as Gothic gems such as the basilica of Notre-Dame d'Avesnières in Laval, the church of Saint-Martin in Château-Gontier and the cathedral of the Sainte-Trinité in Laval.
-These buildings are adorned with exceptional stained glass, sculptures, paintings and furniture.
+These buildings are adorned with exceptional stained-glass windows, sculptures, paintings and furniture.

 Mayenne, a rural region, has carefully preserved its agricultural and craft heritage.
 Watermills, windmills, washhouses, bread ovens and farms are all living reminders of agricultural and craft traditions.
 Restored and promoted by local associations, these heritage sites host tours and educational events, recalling the rural life of yesteryear.